Microsurgical Testicular Sperm Extraction (MicroTESE)

 Non-obstructive azoospermia is a condition in which a man's semen contains no sperm because of an abnormality in sperm production.
 Men with this condition often have small amounts of sperm present within tubules inside their testicles.

 Once the tubules are removed, they are examined in a lab.
 A microscope is used to search for sperm within the tubules.
-If sperm is found, it can either be placed in an incubator and used to fertilize previously retrieved eggs, or frozen for later use.
+If sperm is found, it can either be used to fertilize previously retrieved eggs, or frozen for later use.